How to Use Fabric and Flowers to Make a Spring Wreath

 The colors and patterns of each fabric strip show through on the wreath, but blend for a cohesive whole.

-To complete our spring entry, I added a pink and white check runner.
-Then I set my dough bowl filled with a flea market container filled pink peonies.
+Then I set my dough bowl filled with a flea market white vase filled with pink peonies.
 I surrounded the container with a eucalyptus garland and Spanish moss.

 Next I added pink pillar candles to two wood candlesticks.